vly/dactyl-tracer-zmk/README.md

 Nice!nano controllers are a pleasure to work with, and running time on a single charge is >3 months.

-Total project material cost was approximately $150 AUD with half of that were the controllers.
+Total project material cost was approximately $150 AUD with the controllers accounting for half of that.